|Art Therapy at St. Louis Children's Hospital|

 Art Therapy uses the creative process of art making to improve and enhance the physical, mental and emotional well-being of individuals of all ages.
-The Art Therapists are trained mental health professionals who engage children in individual and group sessions.
+Art Therapists are trained mental health professionals who engage children in individual and group sessions.
 Children and teens who participate in art therapy can find ways to express themselves that may not be possible with other activities.

 - Are master level therapists who are specially trained in art and psychology.